expressivegraphics/expressivegraphics.github.io/2018/registration.md

 #### Additional Options
 {: .top1}
-* **Extra** Workshop & Dinner Ticket - $70 <br>
-  _(Use this ticket to bring guests to the industrial connection workshop and conference dinner on Saturday afternoon.
-One ticket for the registrant already included in the registration.)_

 * The Second Gate by _Brian Wyvill_ - $15 <br>
   _(with book launch event limited gift - receive your book and gift at the conference reception.)_